-After drying the motorcycle, apply a corrosion protection spray on all metal, including chrome- and nickel-plated, surfaces (except the titanium muffler) to prevent corrosion.
+2. After drying the motorcycle, apply a corrosion protection spray on all metal, including chrome- and nickel-plated, surfaces (except the titanium mufflers) to prevent corrosion.

-Cleaning the titanium muffler
+Cleaning the titanium mufflers

-This model is equipped with a titanium muffler, which requires the following special care.
+This model is equipped with titanium mufflers, which require the following special care.

-Use only a soft, clean cloth or sponge with mild detergent and water to clean the titanium muffler.
-However, if the muffler cannot be
+Use only a soft, clean cloth or sponge with mild detergent and water to clean the titanium mufflers.
+However, if the mufflers cannot be thoroughly cleaned with mild detergent, alkaline products and a soft brush may be used.